-The truth is, people with mental illness can function well in workplaces and lead productive lives.
+The truth is, that people with mental illness can function well in workplaces and lead productive lives.
 They enjoy the company of their colleagues and don’t display higher rates of absenteeism when compared to people with chronic physical conditions.
 In fact, with one in five Aussies reported to have a mental illness, chances are many of your work colleagues have a mental disorder.
-You haven’t noticed because it doesn’t impact on their social skills or work.
+You haven’t noticed because it doesn’t impact their social skills or work.

 According to the Canadian Mental Health Association, when people experience chronic mental illnesses, they learn how to manage their symptoms so they can complete their goals like working, volunteering and contributing to their community.
-Additionally, studies have shown that people with mental illness have average or above average intelligence.
+Additionally, studies have shown that people with mental illness have average or above-average intelligence.
 So mental illness does not affect their competency or ability to do the job.

 Mental Health Myth #4: People with mental illness are violent & dangerous

 The media, movies and television shows sensationalise the behaviour of mentally ill patients, particularly those with very extreme, chronic diagnoses.
 This highly stigmatised portrayal has fuelled the myth that people with mental illness are violent and dangerous.

 In reality, however, most people with mental illness are not violent.
 In fact, violent behaviour often stems from a history of violence and criminality, not from mental illness.
 It’s important to correct misleading information like this because it fosters intolerance, which in turn breeds fear to seek care.
 This fear often stems from being labelled or even ostracised.
 It’s also worth understanding that people affected by mental illness are 10 times more likely to be victims of violence than the perpetrators.